dimanech/atom-fellowship/README.md

 ## Configuration

-For configuring fellows you need to provide array with 3 values
+For configuring fellows you need to provide array with 3 (or more.
+See below) values:

-* String with Regex.
+1. String with Regex.
 Used to much needed file.
-* String for replace.
+2. String for replace.
 Used to replace path in files.
 As usual this is folders names.
-* String for replace.
+3. String for replace.
 Most cases this is some namespace.
 As usual this is file extension or namespace.

 ### Examples

-#### Much extension only
+#### Match extension only

 Configuration for simple header-source project structure